 Yuya Tsuda entered the Tokyo University of the Arts in 2001, and won 3rd prize at The Music Competition of Japan in the same year.
 Graduating from the Tokyo University of the Arts with top honors, he received many prestigious Awards such as the Ataka Award, Acanthus Award, and the Kreutzer Award.
 He went on to study at the Berlin University of the Arts, where he gained Diploma and Konzertexamen.

-He has won many international prizes including the audience prize at the 2nd Sendai International Music Competition in 2004, 1st prize and the audience prize and the French Ambassador to Japan Prize at the 3.Sendai International Music Competition in 2007, Special Prize for the interpretation of commissioned work st the ARD Wettbewerb München 2011.
-His piano teachers include Pascal Devoyon, Gabriel Tacchino, Miyoko Goldberg Yamane, Yu Kakuno, and Ruriko Shibuya.
-He studied chambermusic under Miyoko Goldberg Yamane, Chikashi Tanaka, Fumiaki Kono, and Nobuko Yamazaki.
+He has won many international prizes including 1st prize, the audience prize, and the French Ambassador to Japan Prize at the Sendai International Music Competition in 2007, and Special Prize for the interpretation of commissioned work at the ARD Wettbewerb München in 2011.